wbrxcorp/spring-scala/README.md

 # spring-scala
 wbrxcorp's spring scala integration

-There's no any connection between thin project and https://github.com/spring-projects/spring-scala
+There's no any connection between this project and https://github.com/spring-projects/spring-scala